HEPL'S WIRELESS INTERNET ACCESS

 Where are the hotspots located within the library?

-Both building are fully covered, but there are several areas in each library building that receive the best wireless signal; however, there will be areas where wireless reception will be limited or non-existent.
+Both building are fully covered.
 The hotspots at each library building include areas in the parking lots, TeenZones, vending areas, individual study rooms and Rotary Reading Room (in Noblesville).
 Library staff can guide you to these areas in each building.

 Is technical support available?